lukemshepherd/nlights/README.md

 ## Quick Start:
+Don't change the file name of the images (SEE MANUAL)

 Calibration with (Elvidge 2014): `nlights(target, Sicily)`

 Calibration with (Wu 2013) with maps and tsol: `nlights(target, Wu, map=TRUE , tsol=TRUE)`

+*This is a slow function- give it time, it will work!*